This website and the material it presents originated from a long term forensic study conducted by research and development

 photos before and he did not identify his mother in them.
 Mr. Heller only identified the Non Gervais-Irene as his 'mother.'

-Below: In 2014 for Protecting Earhart's Tod Swindell, Larry Heller, the historically
+Below: In 2014 at the request of Tod Swindell, Larry Heller, the historically recognized son

-recognized son of Irene Bolam, identified photo images of his mother in writing for the first time on record.
-The woman he identified
+of Irene Bolam, identified photo images of his mother in writing for the first time on record.
+The woman he identified was not

-was not the Irene Bolam who Joe Gervais met and photographed in 1965 at a gathering of prominent retired pilots in
+the Irene Bolam who Joe Gervais met and photographed in 1965 at a gathering of prominent retired pilots in New York, even

-the 'Red Herring ploy' used to derail those intrigued by the New Jersey Tribune's two-week long 1982 news article series
+ploy' used to derail those intrigued by the New Jersey Tribune's two-week long 1982 news article series about Irene

-about Irene Bolam, the 2014 identity confirmation forwarded to Protecting Earhart by Clarence 'Larry' Heller,
+Bolam, the 2014 identity confirmation forwarded to Protecting Earhart by Clarence 'Larry' Heller, who history

 From Clarence 'Larry' Heller, sent: Friday, February 21, 2014